AdaCore/spark2014/docs/guidance/main.rst

 of variables and some preconditions and postconditions on subprograms to communicate relevant properties to their callers.

+.. index:: Limitations of provers

-Even if a property is provable, automatic provers may fail to prove it due to limitations of the heuristic techniques used in automatic provers.
+Even if a property is provable, automatic provers may fail to prove it due to limitations of the heuristic techniques they employ.
 In practice, these limitations are mostly visible on non-linear integer arithmetic (such as division and modulo) and on floating-point arithmetic.

-Some properties may not be easily expressible in the form of data invariants and subprogram contracts, for example properties on execution traces or temporal properties.
+Some properties might not be easily expressible in the form of data invariants and subprogram contracts, for example properties of execution traces or temporal properties.
 Other properties may require the use of non-intrusive instrumentation in the form of ghost code.

 Type predicates
 ---------------

+.. index:; Type predicate
+.. index:: Predicate aspect

 Type predicates are boolean expressions that constrain the value of objects of a given type.
 You can attach a type predicate to a scalar type or